AstroUQ/ladder/README.md

  - Stars:
     - Simulate variability in some regions on the HR diagram.
  - Create standard galaxy populations and radii for galaxy types.
- - Galaxy Rotation Curves
-    - Curves given black hole and no black hole
-    - Radial velocity that the observer sees (line of sight motion)
- - Create Black Hole Class
+ - Black Holes:
-    - Mass dependent on central bulge mass?
-Or maybe galaxy mass
     - Make brightness depend on angle of the galaxy to the viewer?
 As well as mass and random activity (possibly depending on galaxy type)
-    - Somehow make radio emission contours for elliptical galaxies?
  - Galaxy Clusters
-    - E0 Galaxies in the center of clusters
+    - E0 Galaxies in the center of clusters (or new cD type?)
         - Higher chance of ellipticals closer to the center of the cluster
     - Rotation/Dispersion curves for galaxies within a cluster
  - Type Ia supernovae as a standard candle